Account

 However you find your subtenant, you should do a background or credit check.
 Complete background checks may not be necessary, but since the lease is still under your name, you are liable for whatever damage or late payments your subtenant makes.

 If you're ready now, create your Sublease Agreement online with Rocket Lawyer.
-You can also Find a Lawyer.
+You can also Consult a Legal Pro.

 Characters remaining: 600